 The tank battalions, on the 31st, were holding open two bridges at Calumpit so that the Southern Luzon forces could withdraw toward Bataan.
 It was noted that convoys of trucks would pass the tanks carrying absolutely nothing.
 It was then that Lt.
 Col. Miller sent out detachments of trucks to warehouses and had the men load them with ammunition, food, and high-octane fuel that was used by the tanks.
 It was stated that one detachment went all the way to Ft.
 Stotsenburg.
 The trucks returned carrying 6 tons of canned food and 12,000 gallons of fuel.

-The 194th, at 2:00 AM the morning of January 1st, crossed a bridge over the San Fernando River which was destroyed since all Filipino and American units had already crossed.
+The 194th, at 2:00 am the morning of January 1st, crossed a bridge over the San Fernando River which was destroyed since all Filipino and American units had already crossed.
 They were now on the main road into Bataan.
 A defensive line was set up from Guagua to Porac to the swamps along Pampanga Bay.
 The bridge on a side road that ran from Guagua to Sexmoan and back onto Route 7 was destroyed.
-At 4:00 AM on January 1, 1942, A Co. dug into new positions.
+At 4:00 am, the battalion dug into new positions.
 They listened to Japanese troop movements and heard the sound of tanks.
-They watched 5 Japanese 89A medium tanks come into view in an open field.
+They watched five Japanese 89A medium tanks come into view in an open field.
 The tanks stopped because no reconnaissance had been done in the area.
-Within minutes, there were 5 destroyed Japanese tanks
+Within minutes, there were five destroyed Japanese tanks

 That same day, conflicting orders were received by the defenders who were attempting to stop the Japanese advance down Route 5.
-Doing this would allow the Southern Luzon Forces to withdraw toward Bataan.
+Doing this would allow the Southern Luzon Forces, including the battalion's C Company, to withdraw toward Bataan.
 General Wainwright was unaware of the orders since they came from Gen. MacArthur’s chief of staff.
 Because of the orders, there was confusion among the Filipinos and American forces defending the bridge, over the Pampanga River, about withdrawing from the bridge and half of the defenders withdrawing.
-Due to the efforts of the Self-Propelled Mounts, the 71st Field Artillery and a frenzied attack by the 192nd Tank Battalion the Japanese were halted and the Southern Luzon forces escaped.
+Due to the efforts of the Self-Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd, the Japanese were halted and the Southern Luzon forces escaped.
+C Co., 194th, rejoined the rest of the 194th.

-The night of January 6th the tanks withdrew into the peninsula with the 192nd holding its position so that the 194th Tank Battalion could leapfrog past it, cross the bridge, and then cover the 192nd’s withdrawal over the bridge making the 192nd the last American unit to enter Bataan before the engineers blew up the bridge at 6:00 A.M.
-It was at this time that the tank companies were reduced to three tanks each.
+That night the tanks withdrew into the peninsula with the 192nd holding its position so that the 194th could leapfrog past it, cross the bridge, and then cover the 192nd’s withdrawal over the bridge.
+The engineers were ready to blow up the bridge, but Lt.
+Col. Ted Wickord, 192nd, noticed A Co.
+192nd, was missing and ordered the engineers to wait until he had looked to see if they were anywhere in sight.
+He found the company, asleep in their tanks, because they had not received the order to withdraw across the bridge.
+After they had crossed, the bridge was destroyed which made the 192nd the last American unit to enter Bataan.
+Each tank platoon lost one tank at this time.
 This was done to provide tanks to D Company, while those crews still without tanks were used as replacements.
 It was on the 7th, that the food ration was cut in half, and not too long after this was done malaria, dysentery, and dengue fever began hitting the soldiers.

 On January 12th, Co.
 D, 192nd, and Co.
 C, 194th, were sent to Cadre Road in a forward position with little alert time.
 Land mines were planted on January 13th by ordnance to prevent the Japanese from reaching Cadre Road.
 C Co., 194th, was sent to Bagac to reopen the Moron Highway which had been cut by the Japanese on January 16th.
 At the junction of Trail 162 and the Moron Highway, the tanks were fired on by an anti-tank gun which was knocked out by the tanks.
 They cleared the roadblock with the support of infantry.